gsujal421/Apple-Music-EDA/README.md

-# 🎵 Apple Music App Review Analysis
+# 🎵 Apple Music App Review Analysis Mini Project

 This beginner-friendly data analysis project explores user reviews from various music apps (including Apple Music) using Python libraries like **Pandas** and **Matplotlib**.
 The goal is to understand user engagement and satisfaction over time through visual exploration.